 What happens if I miss a dose?

-Since AmBisome is usually given while you are in the hospital, you are not likely to miss a dose.
+If AmBisome is given while you are in the hospital, you are not likely to miss a dose.

-If you are receiving AmBisome in an outpatient clinic, call your doctor if you will miss an appointment for your injection.
+If you are receiving this medicine in an outpatient clinic, call your doctor for instructions if you miss an appointment for your injection.